sianlun/dpplus-segmentation/README.md

 This project uses code from https://github.com/leekunhee/Mask_RCNN @leekunhee that supports Tensorflow 2.x and keras 2.x.
 Tested on a Ubuntu 20.4 machine with RTX2070 running python 3.8

 ## Preparation
 Apparently the Mask_RCNN works better with tf 1.13.1, and therefore python 3.6.x is required.
 But we were able to update the code so now its executable with tf 2.6 and python 3.8.
+(Tensorflow-gpu 2.6, cudatoolkit 11.2, cuDNN 8.2.0.53)

 ## start working with python 3.8 inside a directory
 ```